DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Related Work

 \section{Related Work}

 Our work is closely related to cloth simulation and its applications in computer graphics.
-It is also relevant to the more recent differentiable physics methods developed in the graphics and machine learning communities.
+It is also relevant to the more recent differentiable simulation methods developed in the graphics and machine learning communities.

-\paragraph{Cloth Simulation} Physics-based cloth simulation has been a popular topic in the graphic community for decades since clothing has been widely used in our daily life.
-The implicit Euler integration is used to simulate cloth robustly with large timesteps~\cite{Terzopoulos1987Elastically, Baraff1998cloth} while introducing excessive numerical damping.
+\paragraph{Cloth simulation} Physics-based cloth simulation has been a popular topic in the graphics community for decades since clothing has been widely used in our daily lives.
+The implicit Euler integration is used to simulate cloth robustly with large time steps~\cite{Terzopoulos1987Elastically, Baraff1998cloth} while introducing excessive numerical damping.
 To alleviate this problem, implicit and explicit methods (IMEX)~\cite{Bridson2003MixedIntegration, Stern2009IMEX} explicitly integrate elastic forces and implicitly integrate damping forces.
 Researchers have also introduced other variational integrators, e.g., BDF2~\cite{Choi2002BDF2} and Symplectic integrator~\cite{Stern2006Symplectic}, to conserve the total energy of the system.

 For cloth modeled as a mass-spring system, \citet{Liu2013FastMassSpring} treat the implicit Euler integration as an energy minimization problem.
 The global linear system then remains constant on run-time, and each spring constraint can be solved separately in a local step.
 That global/local solver idea is generalized as Projective Dynamics (PD)~\cite{Bouaziz14_PD}, which supports material models whose elastic energy has a specific quadratic form.
 Projective Dynamic is further extended to support more general materials~\cite{overby2017admmpd, Liu17_Quasi}.
 Though a local step in PD can be processed in parallel, the global step still needs to maintain a large pre-factorized sparse matrix and do back substitutions in each step.
 Another relevant idea is Position-Based Dynamics (PBD)~\cite{Muller2007PBD, Macklin2016XPBD}, which iteratively projects each constraint in a non-linear Gauss-Seidel-like fashion, leading to highly parallelizable computation on GPUs.